Yellow background with a cartoon illustration of the earth, with the words Climate Play wrapped around the bottom.

 Drop-in community events

-Climate Play Meetup is an informal online monthly gathering where you can meet like-minded players who are also interested in all things playful, joy-inducing and experimental relating to climate.We will hear from community members on their playful approaches, try out climate games, and consider questions like ‘What makes it safe to play with serious topics?’ or 'How is play resisted and is also an act of resistance?"Open to anyone anywhere interested in whether there is a place for playfulness in shaping how we think, feel and act.Monthly on the first Thursday of the month at 1300 GMT.
+Climate Play Meetup is an informal online monthly gathering where you can meet like-minded players who are also interested in all things playful, joy-inducing and experimental relating to climate.Each month we hear from speakers about their playful environmental work, try out climate games and consider how playing with serious topics can actually increase impact.Open to anyone anywhere interested in whether there is a place for playfulness in shaping how we think, feel and act.Monthly on the first Thursday of the month at 1300 GMT.

 An image of two colourful polar bears made from feathers.
 On the left the bear is red and is pushing the tail of a yellow bear on it's right.
 Image courtesy of Paola Pivi and Perrotin.